 Green turquoise is a beautiful and striking alternative to the more commonly known blue variety.
 While all turquoise is primarily composed of hydrated copper aluminum phosphate, the color varies greatly depending on where the stone came from and the contribution of elements that formed it.

 Green turquoise is formed in areas with a higher concentration of iron.
-The turquoise will often highlight a matrix, or veining.
+The turquoise will often highlight the matrix or “veining”.
 This happens when the turquoise forms within a parent stone and the two become inseparable.

 The vast majority of green turquoise comes from Nevada mines.
 According to ehow.com, turquoise mining in Nevada peaked between 1940 and 1990 before slowing dramatically.
-This is due in part to depleting turquoise deposits and the expenses associated with mining green turquoise.
+This is due in part to depleting turquoise deposits and the expenses associated with mining turquoise

 Today, green turquoise is considered an investment due to the increasing rarity of the stones.
 Collectors and jewelry artists often take special care to ensure the turquoise they obtain will maintain it’s vibrant color and stability – as green turquoise is known to lose color over time.